ovick1997/pet-relocation/readme.txt

 Tags: pet relocation, form, multi-step, admin, pets Requires at least: 5.0
 Tested up to: 6.6
-Stable tag: 1.0.9
+Stable tag: 1.0.10
 Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 A multi-step form plugin for managing pet relocation requests, including pet details, travel information, and additional services.
+Use the shortcode [pet_relocation_form] to display the form on any page or post.

 == Description ==